-- Inclusion of a Health Impact Assessment policy in the Local Plan requiring all major developments conduct a HIA (included as part of a major application check list and required at the pre-application stage) and encouraging minor developments to voluntarily prepare a HIA to ensure all potential health impacts have been considered.
-Minor changes will be made to the Health Impact Assessment policy prior to submission as the Essex Planning Officer Association (EPOA) has officially signed off and published the updated HIA Guidance Note.
-This document had not been finalised prior to the Pre-Submission Local Plan (Regulation 19) consultation in January 2019; - Ongoing joint working with both internal and external departments such as the Active Brentwood Board and Health and Wellbeing Board; - Review of the HIA following any modification required by the Planning Inspector resulting from the Examination in Public (EiP); and - Review of the HIA in 5 years at the same time as the review of the Local Plan and make the necessary changes to policies in regards to improving the health and wellbeing of the community and natural environment within the borough.
+• Inclusion of a Health Impact Assessment policy in the Local Plan requiring all major developments conduct a HIA (included as part of a major application check list and required at the pre-application stage) and encouraging minor developments to voluntary prepare a HIA to ensure all potential health impacts have been considered.
+Minor changes to the Health Impact Assessment policy may be required following the Regulation 19 Pre-Submission consultation, as the Essex Planning Officer Association (EPOA) is currently in the process of updating the HIA Guidance Note which is expected to come into effect in December 2018 / January 2019.
+Once the updated EPOA HIA Guidance Note has been published, if any additional recommendations and/or requirements are listed these will be updated within the Local Plan and HIA if needed;

+- Ongoing joint working with both internal and external departments such as the Active Brentwood Board and Health and Wellbeing Board; - Review of the HIA following the completion of Regulation 19 Pre-Submission stage, depending on any modification required prior to submission, and again following any modification required by the Planning Inspector following the Examination in Public (EiP); and - Review of the HIA in 5 years at the same time as the review of the Local Plan, and make the necessary changes to policies in regards to improving the health and wellbeing of the community and natural environment within the borough.